vuejs/vue-cli/docs/guide/webpack.md

 ``` bash
 vue inspect > output.js
 ```
-By default inspect will out put the development config.
-To see the production configuration
+By default, `inspect` command will show the output for development config.
+To see the production configuration, you need to run

 ``` bash
 vue inspect --mode production > output.prod.js